 The Clinical Practicum

 The purpose of clinical education is to allow the student to apply the theoretical principles of the didactic portion of the program.
-Students enroll in Practicum during the final semester (spring) of the program and complete an average of 300 hours of fieldwork experience.
+Students enroll in Practicum during the final semester (spring) of the program and complete a minimum of 100 hours of fieldwork experience.
 The spring semester runs from approximately mid-January to mid-May.
 The Practicum placement consists of experience in a clinical setting three days per week, five to eight hours per day.
 These three days are determined by clinical site availability and need.

 The students complete one 16-week rotation during the semester.